 - Heat the olive oil in a large saucepan over medium-high heat.

-- Then transfer the filling to a greasy baking dish.
+- Then transfer the filling to a greased baking dish.

 - Bake until the sweet potatoes are browned.
-It will take about 20 minutes
+It will take about 30 minutes.
+Garnish with parsley and serve.

 - Feel free to swap the ground beef for another ground meat such as ground turkey.